galenhuntington/hpre/README.md

 ##  Multiplex imports

-Haskell code is littered with pairs of lines such as this:
+Haskell code in the wild is littered with pairs of lines such as this:

 ```haskell
    import qualified Data.Map.Strict as Map